 The different sizes of the images in the value chain to the right represent how we prioritise work on sustainability within the different parts of the value chain.

 A materiality assessment was performed in 2015, involving interviews of in-house and external stakeholders.
 The assessment concluded that our sustainability reporting should focus on five main areas: product, employees, environment, society and value chain.
 These areas will therefore receive particular focus.

-Lerøy Seafood Group believes that aquaculture activities must be conducted with an “eternal perspective” as a condition for exploitation of coastal resources.
-The Group works hard to constantly improve the interaction between fish farming and the environment, aiming to generate positive and lasting environmental benefits.
+Lerøy Seafood Group believes that the companies activities must be conducted with an “eternal perspective” as a condition for exploitation of coastal resources.
+The Group works hard to constantly improve the interaction between fish farming/fishing and the environment, aiming to generate positive and lasting environmental benefits.
 We work continuously to reduce our emissions to the environment, especially our emissions that effect the climate.
 Every company within The Group work to reduce their emissions.

 The Group’s environmental vision – “Take action today for a difference tomorrow” – is a clear signal from every employee that every day we will be pushing for improvements to benefit the environment, aquaculture and our coastal communities.

 There are five main elements to the Group’s environmental work within fish-farming activities:

 Environmental targets have been established for the following indicators: